Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ** Each element has moves classed as master level.
 [Water](https://avatar.fandom.com/wiki/Waterbending#Waterbending_master_level), [Earth](https://avatar.fandom.com/wiki/Earthbending#Earthbending_master_level), and [Fire](https://avatar.fandom.com/wiki/Firebending#Firebending_master_level) students can choose to learn 2 of them as part of their training.*

-## General lesson ideas:
-- Customize to suit student’s needs
-    - more or less trainings required based on skills
 - Unique training experiences
     - e.g. trip with master to interesting location that suits a specific skill (like a certain firebender’s unique lightning experience)
 - Complete lessons with multiple students